epics-modules/Dante/docs/source/index.rst

      - Record types
      - drvInfo string
      - Description
+   * - EnableBoard, EnableBoard_RBV
+     - bo, bi
+     - DanteEnableBoard
+     - Enables (1) or disables (0) a board in a Dante8.
+This allows using fewer than 8 channels on a Dante8.
-   * - MaxEnergy, MaxEnergy_RBV
+   * - InputMode, InputMode_RBV
-     - ao, ai
+     - mbbo, mbbi
-     - DanteMaxEnergy
+     - DanteInputMode
-     - The actual energy of the last channel.
-The user must provide this value based on the energy calibration.
-       It is used to provide meaningful units for FastThreshold, EnergyThreshold, and BaselineThreshold.
+     - The analog input mode.
+Choices are "DC_HiImp" (0), "DC_LoImp" (1).
+"AC_Slow" (2), and "AC_Fast" (3).
    * - InputPolarity, InputPolarity_RBV
      - bo, bi
      - DanteInvertedInput
      - The pre-amp output polarity.
 Choices are "Pos."
 (0) and "Neg."
 (1).
+   * - MaxEnergy, MaxEnergy_RBV
+     - ao, ai
+     - DanteMaxEnergy
+     - The actual energy of the last channel.
+The user must provide this value based on the energy calibration.
+       It is used to provide meaningful units for FastThreshold, EnergyThreshold, and BaselineThreshold.
    * - AnalogOffset, AnalogOffset_RBV
      - longout, longin
      - DanteAnalogOffset